Other than torque or speed, another factor should be considered when sizing motors.

 For stepper motors or servo motors, permissible load inertia values are not published, so please use recommended inertia ratio guidelines.

 That's it for load inertia for now.
 Remember that load inertia is just one of three calculations necessary for a successful motor sizing (don't forget torque and speed).
-In the next Motor Sizing Basics post, I will explain how load inertia affects another component of torque - acceleration torque, which is also important in determining the total torque requirement for an application (and is the main reason to why racing bikes peddle easier).
+In the next Motor Sizing Basics post, I will explain how load inertia affects another component of torque - acceleration torque, which is also important in determining the total torque requirement for an application (and is the main reason to why racing bikes peddle easier than regular bikes).